jiang111/awesome-android-tips/README-en.md

 >* View.class has methods called getLocationInWindow (int []) & getLocationOnScreen (int []) ,They can get View position in the window / screen;

+>* Context.getCacheDir() - Use the cache dir for caching data.
+Simple enough but some don't know it exists.

+>* StaticLayout - Useful for measuring text that you're about to render into a custom View.

 ####From the following address :( portion of the address)
 >* http://oakzmm.com/2015/08/04/cool-Android-api/
 >* http://oakzmm.com/2015/08/11/cool-Android-api-2/